Jackan95/CV/readme.md

 Despite having limited experience in game development, I conducted extensive research on the topic.
 I found Drew Conly on YouTube, who provided an excellent tutorial series on game development concepts and building 2D RPG games.

 ## Project Documentation

+### Controls
+Use the arrow keys to move around.
+To interact with wall decor and the computer, press 'E' while standing in front of and facing the object.
+When in first-person view of the computer, use your mouse to navigate.

 ### Python Files